How to Watch the 2021 Italian Grand Prix From AnywhereLast Updated by Kate Hawkins on March 01, 2021

 I’ve been disappointed by unlicensed online streams that cut out in the middle of a lap or push me to sign up for an account to continue watching.
-I needed a better solution – but a quick web search only gave me ads for streaming services, some of which aren’t even showing the Russian Grand Prix!
+I needed a better solution – but a quick web search only gave me ads for streaming services, some of which aren’t even showing the Italian Grand Prix!

 I did some research to find out which streaming services officially broadcast Formula 1 races, but most of the options I tried locked me out because of my location.
 I discovered that the best way to watch every round from anywhere in the world is with a quality VPN service.
 A VPN helps you to get around the geoblocks streaming sites put on their content, masking your location data so the service thinks you’re in the broadcast area.

-With a reliable VPN like ExpressVPN, you can sign up for a streaming service and watch every lap of the Russian Grand Prix no matter where you’re located.
+With a reliable VPN like ExpressVPN, you can sign up for a streaming service and watch every lap of the Italian Grand Prix no matter where you’re located.
 Plus, ExpressVPN has a 30-day money-back guarantee you can use (and combine with other free trials) to watch the race risk-free!

 - Get a VPN.
 ExpressVPN has blazing-fast speeds to catch every second of the races with no annoying lag or buffering.